Barney, Betty, and the Beetle

 Barney, setting aside his pain to respond to the shrieks of his love, managed to right himself.
 Betty, sporting a smarting hand, also managed to regain some of her composure.
 The beetle, a bit annoyed at the recent screams, flew around searching for a way out.

 Barney and Betty both became rather excited at this point.
 Barney grabbed the magazine and began swatting the air.
 Betty grabbed the book and followed in suit.
 The beetle ducked, dodged, dove, dropped, and darted with the skill of a hummingbird and reduced the flying literature to nothing more than fans.
 Betty screamed a few more times and Barney, quite unexpectedly, was caught across the cheek with the side of her book.
 He went toppling to the floor again.

-From the other compartments a crowd had been assembling outside the door obviously concerned for the welfare of the occupants.
+From every point of the compass a crowd had been assembling outside the door obviously concerned for the welfare of the occupants.
 As they gazed in, what they thought they saw were two people, donning weapons, swinging at each other furiously.
 This explains why a very large man threw open the door and hurried in to save, what he concluded, was a helpless female being accosted by a villain.
-He grabbed Barney by the shirt and jerked him off the floor, deflecting a swat with his large hand.
+He grabbed Barney by the shirt and jerked him off the floor, deflecting a swat.